 When individuals exhibit warning signs, police and family members need to have the power to take action.

 After the Parkland shooting, Majory Stoneman Douglas students discussed that the school shooter had exhibited clear warning signs.
 Details later came out that the FBI's Miami Division investigated the shooter after he made an online comment that said, "I am going to be a professional school shooter."
 It's been reported that over the past few years, the Broward County Sheriff's Office received as many as 20 calls about the shooter, but was not empowered to take further action.

-An extreme risk protection law, also called an ERPO, would allow law enforcement and family to seek court permission to temporarily remove guns from a person in crisis.
-These laws help keep guns out of the hands of individuals at risk of injuring themselves or others while their behavior is evaluated.
+Extreme risk laws allow law enforcement, family members, and sometimes others like health professionals or school administrators, to seek court permission to temporarily remove guns from a person in crisis.
+These laws help keep guns out of the hands of individuals at risk of injuring themselves or others.